ardonna-mm/the-kings-pantry/README.md

 | 🔮 Advanced | *Archmaesters of Data* | `CTE`, `WINDOW FUNCTIONS`, parent-child hierarchies |

 Each exercise is written in clean, ANSI-neutral SQL so you can practice in MySQL, PostgreSQL, or SQL Server.

 ---

-## 💡 Notes

-- Replace `FETCH FIRST n ROWS ONLY` → `LIMIT n` if using MySQL.
-- Ideal for analysts learning to write business-focused SQL in a creative setting.
-- Pairs seamlessly with the **Power BI Tutorial** available on Kaggle.

----